SondosBsharat/ML703-Project/README.md

-# ML703 Final Project: LLM-Augmented Bayesian Time Series Forecasting:Integrating Market Sentiment and Volatility Shifts
+# LLM-Augmented Bayesian Time Series Forecasting:Integrating Market Sentiment and Volatility Shifts

 This repository contains the code, datasets, and results for our ML703 final project, which investigates the integration of sentiment analysis, volatility indicators, and Bayesian change-point detection into financial time series forecasting.